VegaDeftwing/AnalogDrumMachine/Project Spec, Rev. 7.md

 | -------------- | --------------- | -------- | ------ | ---- | ---- | ------ | ---- | ------ | ------- | ------- | ------- |
 | Audio Out Left | Audio Out Right | Audio In | Ground | +12V | -12V | Ground | 5V   | Detect | i2c SDA | i2c SDL | Trigger |

-It should be noted that this connector is **not** reversible, and doing so will damage the device
+It should be noted that this connector is **not** reversible, and doing so will damage the device.
+Also, some of the drums experienced issues near the end.
+Had there been more time, the drums could have been reworked.

 ### Bass Drum & Toms